redclock/LParticle/README.md

 ### Renderers

     {
-        name: box           // draw a rectangle for each particle }
+        name: "box"           // draw a rectangle for each particle }

     {
-        name: dot           // draw a dot for each particle }
+        name: "dot"           // draw a dot for each particle }

     {
-        name: dot_fade      // draw a dot for each particle, with radial gradient }
+        name: "dot_fade"      // draw a dot for each particle, with radial gradient }

     {
-        name: image         // draw an image for each particle
+        name: "image"         // draw an image for each particle
         image: img          // image object
     }